-A little-known feature about Gmail and Google Apps email is Google's portable SMTP server.
+A little-known feature of Gmail and Google Apps email is Google's portable SMTP server.
 Instead of having to manage your own outgoing mail server on your LMS, you can simply configure Google's SMTP server settings in 'Mail Relay'.

 All you need is either a (i) free Gmail account or (ii) paid Google Apps account.

-You have the option of having Google store and index the emails you send via its SMTP server, so all your sent emails will be searchable and backed-up on Google's servers.
+You have the option of having Google store and index the emails you send via its SMTP server, so all your sent emails will be searchable and backed up on Google's servers.
 If you elect to use your Gmail or Google Apps account for your incoming email as well, you'll have all your email in one convenient place.
 Also, since Google's SMTP server does not use Port 25, you'll reduce the probability that an ISP might block your email or flag it as SPAM.

 Google's SMTP server requires authentication, so here's how to set it up:

-Go to Google account settings and 'Turn on' access for less secure applications
+Go to Google account settings and 'Turn On' access for less secure applications

-From E-Mail Address is your Gmail address
+From E-Mail Address: Your Gmail address